yoakiyama/yoakiyama.github.io/_pages/about.md

 I am currently an incoming MIT EECS PhD student.
-I am broadly interested in developing and applying computational methods to study protein function and regulation and their aberrations contribute to disease development and progression.
+I am broadly interested in developing and applying computational methods to study protein function and regulation and how their aberrations contribute to disease development and progression.

 Before starting my PhD, I was a Computational Associate in the [Getz